-Botswana is a country of diverse beauty and excellent game-viewing, and the ideal choice for a luxury custom safari.
-From the channels of the Okavango (the world’s only inland delta), to the waterless salt pans, to the muddy banks of the Chobe River teeming with elephants, to the vast Central Kalahari, Botswana is filled with an array of landscapes and uniquely adapted flora and fauna.
+Botswana is a country of diverse beauty, excellent game-viewing, and is the ideal choice for a safari.
+From the channels of the lush Okavango (the world’s only inland delta), to the waterless salt pans of Makgadikgadi, to the muddy banks of the Chobe River teeming with elephants, and the vast Central Kalahari, a Botswana safari is filled with an array of landscapes and uniquely adapted flora and fauna.
 The variety of landscapes also lends itself to an unique array of land, water and air safari activities and ways to experience this stunning country.

-- Peak game viewing: June – October (October is very hot!)
+- Peak game viewing season is between June and October (October is very hot!)

 - Mix properties in two areas of the Okavango Delta to get land and water experiences (add on something like the Selinda Spillway).

 - If you are watching your budget stay more nights at fewer properties.
 Limiting internal flights will reduce your trip cost.